rnabioco/djvdj/README.md

 <br>

-In this example we are calculating the Shannon index of diversity for each sample in the orig.ident meta.data column.
+In this example we are calculating the Shannon diversity for each sample in the orig.ident meta.data column.

 ``` r
 so_tcr <- calc_diversity(